ashritha-23/simple-js-calci/README.md

 The Simple JavaScript Calculator is a straightforward web-based calculator built using JavaScript.
 It provides basic arithmetic operations to help users perform calculations quickly and efficiently.

-## Usage

-You can access the Simple JavaScript Calculator by visiting the following link: [Simple JavaScript Calculator](https://ashritha-23.github.io/Simple-JavaScript-Calculator)

-Simply enter your mathematical expressions and use the calculator's features to perform calculations with ease.